colinfkennedy/spark-training/data/README.markdown

 There are many other texts from the world's religious traditions at the [www.sacred-texts.com](http://www.sacred-texts.com) site, but most of the others aren't formatted into one convenient file like these examples.

+## Classics

+[http://classics.mit.edu/]() is a great source of ancient texts. *Caesar's Gallic Wars* is including here, `classics/gallic.mb.txt`, which describes his conquest of Gaul (roughly modern France) between 58 and 50 BC.

 ## Email Classified as SPAM and HAM

 A sample of SPAM/HAM classified emails from the well-known Enron email data set was adapted from [this research project](http://www.aueb.gr/users/ion/data/enron-spam/).
 Each file is plain text, partially formatted (i.e., with `name:value` headers) as used in email servers and clients.